-Social Signals have gained an increasing significance for online marketing over the past years – they are signals that, to an extent, provide a measurable value for the range a website has on social networks like Twitter, Facebook, Google+, Pinterest & Co.
+Social Signals have gained an increasing significance for online marketing over the past years – they are signals that, to an extent, provide a measurable value for the range a website has on social networks like Facebook, Pinterest & Co.
 With the SISTRIX Toolbox you can analyse the activities on the most important networks and use this data for a variety of applications.

 Below are two pie charts on the distribution of data on the different networks and by the type of interactions.

 You can take a closer look at this data for each network in the left hand navigation.
-In the overview the numbers for all networks are summed up, giving you a direct overview of the most “discussed” contents (in absoulte terms) on social networks.
+In the overview the numbers for all networks are summed up, giving you a direct overview of the most “discussed” contents (in absolute terms) on social networks.

 Analysing URL details

 To analyse the social signals of a single URL, you can select the social media you’d like to focus on (Facebook or Pinterest) from the menu on the left of the screen.
 There you will find an overview of the most popular URLs shared on that social network.